Orthogonal matrix: Spin and pin

 A subtle technical problem afflicts some uses of orthogonal matrices.
 Not only are the group components with determinant +1 and −1 not connected to each other, even the +1 component, SO(n), is not simply connected (except for SO(1), which is trivial).
 Thus it is sometimes advantageous, or even necessary, to work with a covering group of SO(n), the spin group, Spin(n).
 Likewise, O(n) has covering groups, the pin groups, Pin(n).
 For n > 2, Spin(n) is simply connected and thus the universal covering group for SO(n).
 By far the most famous example of a spin group is Spin(3), which is nothing but SU(2), or the group of unit quaternions.

 The Pin and Spin groups are found within Clifford algebras, which themselves can be built from orthogonal matrices.

 Rectangular matrices

 If Q is not a square matrix, then the conditions Q^{T}Q = I and QQ^{T} = I are not equivalent.
 The condition Q^{T}Q = I says that the columns of Q are orthonormal.
 This can only happen if Q is an m × n matrix with n ≤ m (due to linear dependence).
 Similarly, QQ^{T} = I says that the rows of Q are orthonormal, which requires n ≥ m.

 There is no standard terminology for these matrices.
 They are variously called "semi-orthogonal matrices", "orthonormal matrices", "orthogonal matrices", and sometimes simply "matrices with orthonormal rows/columns".

 For the case n ≤ m, matrices with orthonormal columns may be referred to as orthogonal k-frames and they are elements of the Stiefel manifold.

+A matrix $A \in \R^{2\times3}$ with orthonormal rows represents a linear map $f\colon\, \R^3\to\R^2,$ which describes an orthographic projection.
+Two specific examples can be found in the article Axonometry (Examples 3 and 4 in the section Coordinate calculation).